marqu3s/algorithms/README.md

-# algorithms
+# Algorithms
-The proposal is to study algorithms in general
+The proposal of this repo is to study algorithms in general.

+## CTCI folder
+The CTCI folder contains solutions for Cracking The Coding Interview.